For the latest on the Speedcross family, check out our Salomon Speedcross 6 review.

 The weight of the Speedcross 3 stays basically the same as its predecessor (11.2 oz on the mail scale for men’s 9.5).
 This puts it a little outside the weight class of “racing shoe” in my opinion.
 I think we’ve seen a shift in the market toward an attempt at getting many trail shoes below 10 ounces.
 I tend to gravitate toward this shoe for short, technical, faster runs or runs with a lot of technical vert where I will value the extra grip.

 The improvements in the Speedcross 3 are great, especially the slightly lower drop and wider toe box.
 Folks that liked the Speedcross 2 will like the improvements as I did, and my Speedcross 2’s have to be a testament to the durability of these shoes.
 (Mine have over 1,000 miles on them and they are currently my “screw shoes” for icy trails).
 However, from the durable comes hot feet.
-I was reminded of this recently when I wore some very thin Merino wool socks with the Speedcross 3’s on a 65-degree day.
+I was reminded of this recently when I wore some very thin Merino wool running socks with the Speedcross 3’s on a 65-degree day.
 A week later, I was thankful for the thick weave of the upper while post-holing through snow.
 One thing is for sure, Salomon has continued to improve this proven technical trail shoe which will not disappoint.